remla25-team18/operation/docs/continuous-experimentation.md

   - Version A: Green/Red buttons
   - Version B: Yellow/Yellow buttons
 - Each version runs in a separate Kubernetes deployment.
-- Both versions expose an HTTP endpoint `/metrics` that includes:
+- Both versions expose an HTTP endpoint `/metrics`.
-  - `duration_validation_req`: Time taken from the model sends back prediction to user clicking the feedback.
+- The metric used to test the hypothesis is `duration_validation_req`, which measures the time it takes for the user to correct the predition.
+This is timed from the moment the model predition is presented until the moment the user clicks the one of the prediction correction buttons (True or False).

 ## 4. Monitoring and Visualization